BINCHI1990/Big-Data/README.md

-This is the document for UCL R user group meeting talk(25/3/2021).
-The final documents will launch in 24/3/2021.
+This bookdown contains documents for UCL R user group meeting talk (25/3/2021).
+It aims to introduces some methods on how to work with large datasets in R. The dataset used in this talk is not allowed to be used commercially.
+They must be shared on the same terms as the data was originally obtained.